The first computing devices and machines. Calculating machine

 Presper Eckert

-The first computer is the ENIAC machine (ENIAC, Electronic Numerical Integrator and Computer - electronic digital integrator and calculator).
-Its authors, American scientists J. Mouchli and Presper Eckert, worked on it from 1943 to 1945.
-It was intended to calculate the trajectories of projectiles, and was the most difficult for the middle of the 20th century. engineering structure with a length of more than 30 m, a volume of 85 cubic meters. m, weighing 30 tons.
-18 thousand vacuum tubes, 1500 relays were used in ENIAK, the machine consumed about 150 kW.
-Then the idea arose of creating a machine with software stored in the machine's memory, which would change the principles of organizing calculations and pave the way for the emergence of modern programming languages (EDVAC - Electronic Discret Variable Automatic Computer, EDVAC - Electronic Discret Variable Automatic Computer).
+The first computer is considered to be the ENIAC machine (ENIAC, Electronic Numerial Integrator and Computer - electronic digital integrator and computer).
+Its authors, American scientists J. Mauchly and Presper Eckert, worked on it from 1943 to 1945.
+It was intended to calculate the flight trajectories of projectiles, and was the most complex for the middle of the 20th century. an engineering structure more than 30 m long, with a volume of 85 cubic meters. m, weighing 30 tons.
+ENIAC used 18 thousand vacuum tubes, 1500 relays, the machine consumed about 150 kW.
+Next, the idea arose of creating a machine with software stored in the machine’s memory, which would change the principles of organizing calculations and pave the way for the emergence of modern programming languages (EDVAC - Electronic Discret Variable Automatic Computer, EDVAC).
 This machine was created in 1950.
-The larger internal memory contained both the data and the program.
+The more capacious internal memory contained both data and program.
 Programs were recorded electronically in special devices - delay lines.
-The most important thing was that in EDVAK the data were encoded not in the decimal system, but in binary (the number of vacuum tubes used was reduced).
-J. Mouchli and P. Eckert after creating their own company set out to create a universal computer for wide commercial use - UNIVAC (UNIVAC, Universal Automatic Computer - universal automatic computer).
+The most important thing was that in EDVAC the data was encoded not in the decimal system, but in the binary system (the number of vacuum tubes used was reduced).
+J. Mauchly and P. Eckert after creating their own company set out to create a universal computer for wide commercial use - UNIVAC (Universal Automatic Computer).
 About a year before the first

-ENIAC UNIVAC entered service with the US Census Bureau, the partners found themselves in a difficult financial situation and were forced to sell their company to Remington Rand.
-However, UNIVAC did not become the first commercial computer.
-They became the LEO machine (LEO, Lyons "Bectronic Office), which was used in England to pay salaries to employees of tea shops (Lyons").
-In 1973, the US federal court recognized their copyright for the invention of an electronic digital computer as invalid, - borrowed from J. Atanasoff
+ENIAC UNIVAC entered into operation with the US Census Bureau, the partners found themselves in dire financial straits and were forced to sell their company to Remington Rand.
+However, UNIVAC was not the first commercial computer.
+It was the LEO machine (LEO, Lyons "Bectronic Office), which was used in England to calculate wages for employees of tea shops (Lyons company).
+In 1973, a US federal court recognized their copyright for the invention of an electronic digital computer as invalid, and their ideas - borrowed from J. Atanasoff

 John von Neumann (1903-1957)

-Working in the group of J. Mauchly and P. Eckert, von Neumann prepared a report - "Preliminary report on the EDVAK machine", in which he summarized the plans for working on the machine.
-This was the first work on digital electronic computers, which became known to certain circles of the scientific community (for reasons of secrecy, work in this area was not published).
-Since then, the computer has been recognized as an object of scientific interest.
-In his report, von Neumann singled out and described in detail five key components of what is now called the "von Neumann architecture" of the modern computer.
+Working in the group of J. Mauchly and P. Eckert, von Neumann prepared a report - “Preliminary report on the EDVAC machine”, in which he summarized plans for work on the machine.
+This was the first work on digital electronic computers that certain circles of the scientific community became familiar with (for reasons of secrecy, work in this area was not published).
+From that moment on, the computer was recognized as an object of scientific interest.
+In his talk, von Neumann identified and described in detail five key components of what is now called the “von Neumann architecture” of a modern computer.

-In our country, regardless of von Neumann, more detailed and complete principles for the construction of electronic digital computers were formulated (Sergei Alekseevich Lebedev)
+In our country, independently of von Neumann, more detailed and complete principles for constructing electronic digital computers were formulated (Sergei Alekseevich Lebedev)

-In 1946, S. A. Lebedev became the director of the Institute of Electrical Engineering and organized his own laboratory of modeling and regulation within it.
-In 1948, S. A. Lebedev focused his laboratory on the creation of MESM (Small Electronic Computing Machine).
-MESM was originally conceived as a model (the first letter in the abbreviation MESM) of the Large Electronic Computing Machine (BESM).
-However, in the process of its creation, the expediency of turning it into a small computer became obvious.
-Due to the secrecy of the work carried out in the field of computer technology, there were no relevant publications in the open press.
+In 1946, S. A. Lebedev became director of the Institute of Electrical Engineering and organized his own modeling and regulation laboratory within it.
+In 1948, S. A. Lebedev oriented his laboratory towards the creation of MESM (Small Electronic Computing Machine).
+MESM was initially conceived as a model (the first letter in the abbreviation MESM) of the Large Electronic Computing Machine (BESM).
+However, in the process of its creation, the feasibility of turning it into a small computer became obvious.
+Due to the secrecy of work carried out in the field of computer technology, there were no corresponding publications in the open press.

-The basics of building a computer, developed by S. A. Lebedev, independently of J. von Neumann, are as follows:
+The basics of computer construction, developed by S. A. Lebedev independently of J. von Neumann, are as follows:

-1) the composition of the computer should include arithmetic, memory, input-output information, control devices;
+1) the computer must include arithmetic, memory, information input/output, and control devices;

 2) the calculation program is encoded and stored in memory like numbers;